Aviacode joins AHIMA in celebrating and showing our appreciation for all the outpatient coding professionals during the month of September.

 A recent Managed Healthcare Executive magazine article entitled: “Five ways to reduce healthcare administrative costs,” identifies five strategies that healthcare executives can use to reduce onerous administrative costs.
 According to the article, administrative costs make up about 15 percent of all healthcare expenditures -- well over $300 billion annually, as found in the 2016 index report from the California Association for Healthcare Quality.
 Outdated, manual processes and rejected claims eat up a large portion of this administrative cost.

-Topics: Medical Coding, Revenue Cycle Management, outsource
+Topics: Revenue Cycle Management, Medical Coding, outsource

 HCC Coding Needs Rise as Medicare Advantage Gains Increased Popularity